solfix/AutoY/README.md

-# Y
+# Yang

 This repository contains the code and the data to train **AutoY and LSTMY** model.

 ​    Contact: 1974887272@qq.com
 ## Project Organization
-      ├── Y
+      ├── AutoY
          │
          │
          │
          ├── README.md                   <- The README for users using AutoY and LSTMY.
          │
          │
          ├── notebooks                   <- AutoY and LSTMY code for jupyter notebook.
 See README for their usages.
          │   ├── AutoY.ipynb             <- Trainingd and predictions AutoY models.
          │   ├── LSTMY.ipynb             <- Trainingd and predictions LSTMY models.
          │   ├── Raw_data_processing.ipynb     <- Processing raw data for AutoY models.
          │
          ├── data                       <- Data for training and testing.See README for their usages.